sagitur100/moveo-assignment/README.md

     - clone git repository
       git clone
     - Create user-group with permissions.
-    - Generate access key and mention it in the terraform provider configuration
+    - Generate access key and mention it in the variables.tf file
+    - Create variables.tf file according to the documentation.
     - terraform init
     - terraform plan
     - terraform apply